grandeurdev/arduino-sdk/README.md

   myProject = grandeur.init(YourApiKey, YourDeviceToken);
   myDevice = myProject.device(YourDeviceID);
-  // This gets the device's parms variables from Grandeur and passes them to
+  // This gets the device state from Grandeur and passes it to
-  // getParmsCallback() function.
+  // getCallback() function.
-  myDevice.getParms(getParmsCallback);
+  myDevice.get("state", getStateCallback);
 }

 void loop() {